zriyansh/signoz.io/docs/operate/kubernetes.md

 helm -n platform install "my-release"
 ```

-_*Note: The newly created release aka SigNoz cluster should mount to
+*Note: The newly created release aka SigNoz cluster should mount to
-the existing persistent volume as long as the *namespace* and the
+the existing persistent volume as long as the **namespace** and the
-*release name* matches to the old one._
+**release name** matches the old one.*

 ## Upgrade SigNoz Cluster

-Use the steps below to upgrade to the latest:
+Use the steps below to upgrade to the latest version:

 1. Fetch the latest chart information from the Helm repositories
 ```bash